walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

 matrix still only runs when its dedicated workflow inputs and issuer URL are configured.

 When a role produced `summary.md`, that file is appended.
+Failed and skipped rows are listed with a compact module name, variant values, and a Fix line.
-When it did not, the workflow still writes the same heading, totals, and table, with a note that no results were produced.
+Passed rows stay in a short table (test, variant, suite, log) so GitHub does not have to render the full producer-id string.
+When a role did not write a report, the workflow still writes the same heading and totals, with a note that no results were produced.

 Artifacts (when a role actually runs):